StepperDox/Fusion-Engine/README.md

 # World / Asset Editor
 A world/asset editor is currently being developed for easy customization of in-game worlds, assets, particles, characters, textures, models, etc.
+(Work in progress, more to come.
+However this is not a priority.)